 - Garnish: lemon and lime wedges

-2. Preheat grill for high heat.
-Thread lamb, onion and pepper pieces onto skewers, intermixing the pieces.
-Place kebabs on hot grill and cook for about 7 to 8 minutes, uncovered.
+- Preheat the grill for high heat.
+Thread lamb, onion, and pepper pieces onto skewers, intermixing the pieces.
+Place the kebabs on the hot grill and cook for about 8 to 10 minutes, uncovered.
+Starting at the 2-minute mark, turn the skewers to cook another side of the cubes.
+Do this every 2 minutes until all four sides of the cubes have been grilled.
+Cook longer if lamb chunks are larger than 1-inch.

 |Nutritional Guidelines (per serving)|